hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 will be printed.

-A status module added to help with collecting important progress status at a predefined location. ucast pi phase uses it.
+A status module added to help with collecting important progress status at a predefined location. mcast transfer and ucast pi phases uses it.

 v20190116IST2323 - rc4